Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Step-by-step instructions to flush your DNS cache on Windows, macOS, Linux, and Chrome.
 Learn why and when to clear your DNS cache.

 Flushing your DNS cache clears the locally stored DNS records on your device, forcing it to fetch fresh results from DNS servers.
-This is one of the first troubleshooting steps when a website isn't loading correctly or when you've recently made DNS changes.
+This is one of the first troubleshooting steps when a website isn't loading correctly or when you've recently made DNS changes like updating an A record or switching nameservers.

 Why Flush Your DNS Cache